thesopan21/express-typescript-template/README.md

 # Production Ready Backend Setup (Express and Typescript)

-Setting up a production-ready backend with Express (Node.js) and TypeScript involves several steps to ensure scalability, maintainability, and security.
+Easily scaffold a production-ready backend application using Express (Node.js) and TypeScript.
+This tool helps you create a boilerplate project with best practices for scalability, maintainability, and security.

 <h2>Prerequisites</h2>